willfaught/paige/README.md

 If you have a fix or improvement, please share it by [creating a pull request](https://github.com/willfaught/paige/compare).

-If you have a customization or alteration you think others may like, please share it by [posting code or screenshots to the discussion](https://github.com/willfaught/paige/discussions/8).
+If you make a customization or alteration, please share it by [posting code or screenshots](https://github.com/willfaught/paige/discussions/8).

 ## Get started with Hugo